CylonicRaider/Instant/docs/CONFIG.md

 - Values specified via Java system properties.
 The name and value of the property map directly to the configuration value's name and value.
 - Values specified via environment variables.
-In this mode, the name is converted to upper case and dots are replaced with underscores.
+In this mode, the name is converted to upper case and dots are replaced with underscores before retrieval.
+- Values specified in plugin manifests, in attribute sets for `Instant-Configuration`.

 ## Configuration values